 - whether it had a big performance boost over x86.

-Regardless, the PowerPC Linux laptop is not going to appear overnight.
-Righ now they are at the planning stages.
-There are multiple hurdles they will have to get over and more money they will have to raise.
-I wish them good luck in the endeavors.
+The PowerPC Linux laptop is not going to appear overnight.
+Right now they are at the planning stages.
+There are multiple hurdles they will have to get over in the future and more money they will have to raise.
+I wish them good luck in their endeavors.

 Would you buy a PowerPC Linux laptop?
 Where do you stand in the PowerPC vs x86 discussion?
 Let us know in the comments below.
 If you want to donate to the project or learn more, visit their website.